Shortlisted for the Non-Fiction Book Award and Saskatoon Book Award, 2006 Saskatchewan Book Awards

 – Myrna Kostash

-“As the title suggests, the essays sing the blues, touching readers as music does, not through linear development or logical exposition but through scenes that resonate emotionally: past reverberates with present and ordinary stuff is transposed into mystical keys . . .In this second installment of reflective, irreverent, worshipful essays, Ratzlaff bends our usual angles of vision and sheds light and color on religious experiences of one kind or another.” – Edna Froese, Journal of Mennonite Studies
+“The essays sing the blues, touching readers as music does, not through linear development or logical exposition but through scenes that resonate emotionally: past reverberates with present and ordinary stuff is transposed into mystical keys . . .In this second instalment of reflective, irreverent, worshipful essays, Ratzlaff bends our usual angles of vision and sheds light and colour on religious experiences of one kind or another.” – Edna Froese, Journal of Mennonite Studies

 “The drag of the mundane and the mixed rapture/terror of the divine both find expression—the mundane made keenly relevant and the divine fully believable and grounded . . .
 Consider it narrative poetry . . . a series of intimate snapshots . . . and find the soul of a poet and a friend within its pages.” — Martin van Woudenberg, Pacific Rim Review of Books